mapzen/android/README.md

 The Mapzen Android SDK is a thin wrapper that packages up everything you need to use Mapzen services in your Android applications.
 It also simplifies setup, installation, API key management and generally makes your life better.

+Check out [the sample app](https://github.com/mapzen/android/tree/master/sample) to get a feel for the project.

 ## Current functionality:
 Currently the Mapzen SDK supports map rendering and location tracking through the following projects: